Frequently Asked Questions

 tendonitis, bursitis, headaches and migraines, sprains, and muscle spasms.

-promote health, energy, and vitality.
+health, energy, and vitality.

 What can I expect during an acupuncture session?

-Acupuncture treatments most often incorporate acupoints located on the arms from the elbow down, and on the legs from the knees down.
+Acupuncture treatments most often incorporate points located on the arms from the elbow down, and on the legs from the knees down.
 Therefore, it is advised that you wear loose, comfortable clothing with easy access to these areas of your body.
-Acupuncture points on the back, stomach, scalp, and ear may also be included.
+Acupuncture points on the back, abdomen, scalp, and ear may also be included.
 It is recommended that you eat a small meal or snack 1 – 2 hours before receiving an acupuncture treatment.

 Acupuncture is an extremely relaxing and rejuvenating experience!
 Acupuncture needles are very thin – about the width of a human hair – and most people do not experience pain upon the insertion of a needle.
 There are a variety of other common sensations reported such as a feeling of heat, itchiness, distention, heaviness, or a tugging sensation.